 Back up and restore Azure VMs with premium storage

 You can back up Azure VMs by using premium storage with Azure Backup:

 - During the process of backing up VMs with premium storage, the Backup service creates a temporary staging location, named AzureBackup-, in the storage account.
 The size of the staging location equals the size of the recovery point snapshot.

 - Make sure that the premium storage account has adequate free space to accommodate the temporary staging location.
-Learn more.
+For more information, see Scalability targets for premium page blob storage accounts.
 Don't modify the staging location.

 - After the backup job finishes, the staging location is deleted.